ethereum/pm/AllCoreDevs-EL-Meetings/Meeting 159.md

 On Shapella, it worked.
 The network transitioned successfully.
 There were a couple issues, like minor issues that we saw.
 We can talk about them, but overall, yeah, this was very smooth.
 Yeah, great work, great work, everyone.
 Does anyone want to give a recap?
 Danny, I see you have three comments in the row in the chat.
 So, share your perspective.

 **Danny**
 Those were troll comments.
 Yeah, I mean, it went really well.
 I think one of the most interesting things that I observed is a number of validators were attesting, but not proposing.
 And that's always kind of an interesting thing because it means their nodes are up and they're following the chain and they're kind of voting on things, but then this other component, the block proposal is forked.
-Sometimes that can be an issue with your local EL, but given that we have the map boost dependency, that's kind of also one of the potential targets there.
-And the person guys can talk a bit more about that, but it was a, a map boost issue.
-One that I think we would hope to see covered in…I think we might have seen a list of the options in the chat as well as in high tests, so we're kind of circling back to figure out.
+Sometimes that can be an issue with your local EL, but given that we have the MEV boost dependency, that's kind of also one of the potential targets there.
+And the person guys can talk a bit more about that, but it was a, a MEV boost issue.
+One that I think we would hope to see covered in…I think we might have seen a list of the options in the chat as well as in hive tests, so we're kind of circling back to figure out.

 That additionally Lighthouse had some CPU.
 High CPU usage and that was resolved with a hot fix.
 I believe not yet on their stable branch.
 Other than that.
 I believe and maybe somebody can tell me if this is exactly what happened.
 We had a higher number of missed slots right at the fork.
 We saw something like 40,000 BLS change operations broadcast because there's more broadcast prior to the fork boundary and saw high CPU loads.